reggiemenson/heroes-vs-villains/README.md

 ## Methodology

-This project was created after a review of the superhero api.
+This project was created after a review of the superhero API.
 From a look at the data it was clear that there was a wealth of information on each character and it was consistent enough to make some clear divisions between characters.

 Once I was able to divide the characters into two separate groups I started to think about the core logic part of the application.